AVEVA/CONNECT-data-services-developer-docs/content/aveva-cnnxt/sign-in-cnnxt.md

 ## Corporate sign-in: Federation for single sign-on

 Some AVEVA™ Connect accounts are configured to use Active Directory Federation, which enables authentication and authorization to AVEVA™ Connect applications using the corporate user identity.
-This enables you to use single sign-on using the user account from the corporate domain.
+This enables you to use single sign-on with the user account from the corporate domain.

 If single sign-on is enabled, you only need to provide your email address when signing in to AVEVA™ Connect.